Protect your golf seeding investment from the start

-- Apply Tenacity at 5-8 fl. oz./acre prior to, during or after seeding.
+- Apply Tenacity at 5-8 fl. oz./A prior to, during or after seeding.
 A non-ionic surfactant is recommended if weeds are present at time of application.

-- Repeat application after second mowing or 3 to 4 weeks after emergence.
+- Repeat application after second mowing or three to four weeks after emergence.

-- Use the low rate (5 oz./acre) for existing stands containing greater than 50 percent ryegrass or fine fescue.
-Do not use on seed mixtures containing more than 20 percent fine fescue by weight.
+- Use the low rate (5 oz./A) for existing stands containing greater than 50% ryegrass or fine fescue.
+Do not use on seed mixtures containing more than 20% fine fescue by weight.

 White means it is working

 Short term, transient whitening may result from Tenacity applications.
-The mode of action in Tenacity prevents production of carotenoids in new leaf tissue, a key stabilizer of chlorophyll (green color) in plants.
-This may also occur in new seedlings of the desired turfgrass species.
+Its mode of action prevents production of carotenoids in new leaf tissue, a key stabilizer of chlorophyll (green color) in plants.
+This may also occur in new seedlings of desired turfgrass species.
 The effect is temporary and with regular mowing, white tissue disappears.

-The resulting turfgrass stand will be weed-free during establishment and help ensure a healthy stand of grass.
+The resulting turfgrass stand is weed-free during establishment and helps ensure a healthy stand of grass.